Adventech/sabbath-school-lessons/src/en/2023-01/09/teacher-comments.md

 **Warning Examples**

-1. Lucifer intended to seize the position (throne) of God (Isa.
+1\.
+Lucifer intended to seize the position (throne) of God (Isa.
 14:12–14) and the right to be worshiped (Matt.
 4:9), thereby exalting himself and placing a creature in the place of the Creator.
 However, having failed in heaven, Lucifer shifted his evil attention to humanity, fostering sin and concupiscence to destroy the Lord’s treasure on earth (Mal.
 3:8–10).

 But the Lord appeals to the faithful that they may turn to Him (Mal.
 3:7, 8), promising immeasurable blessings (Mal.
 3:10–12), which are better than the gains derived from concupiscence.

-2. Achan acknowledged that he coveted (in Hebrew: hamad) sacred items of the Lord’s treasure (Josh.
+2\.
+Achan acknowledged that he coveted (in Hebrew: hamad) sacred items of the Lord’s treasure (Josh.
 6:18, 19; Josh.
 7:21).
 Hamad means desire and also “covet,” “lust,” “beauty,” “delectable thing,” “delight,” “pleasant,” and “precious thing.”
 This word is used in the tenth commandment to forbid covetousness (Exod.
 20:17).
 As such, sin also may begin with the desire for good but forbidden things.

 Both the Greek version of the Old Testament rendered by the Jews (LXX) and the writings of the apostle Paul, translate hamad (Hebrew) in the tenth commandment as epithymia (Greek), which also means desire (Rom.
 7:7, Rom.
 13:9).
 But this desire or attraction (hamad) for forbidden beauty and pleasure may be overcome by watching and praying (Matt.
 26:41).
 If God is not first in one’s life (Matt.
 6:33), the desire, even if initially innocent and lawful, will be satisfied without self-control (Gal.
 5:22), leading to sin.

 In Achan’s case, his desire was for the forbidden.
 After his sin was exposed, Achan, blinded by covetousness (hamad), continued to describe the stolen garment as “good” or “beautiful” (Josh.
 7:21).
 But beauty and something’s worth do not justify or diminish the guilt of sin.

-3. Eve (Gen. 3:6) understood that the tree was good, pleasant, and desirable (hamad), and she ate the forbidden fruit.
+3\.
+Eve (Gen. 3:6) understood that the tree was good, pleasant, and desirable (hamad), and she ate the forbidden fruit.
 She violated in Eden the principle of the tenth commandment.
 Once again, the lesson is that something beautiful, good, and desirable (hamad and epithymia), which led to sin in Eden, continues to do so after the Fall (James 1:14; 1 John 2:16, 17).

-4. The experience of Judas (John 12:1–8) is a warning that leadership positions and miraculous events, in and of themselves, do not restrain covetousness within the human heart.
+4\.
+The experience of Judas (John 12:1–8) is a warning that leadership positions and miraculous events, in and of themselves, do not restrain covetousness within the human heart.
 As one of the 12 disciples, Judas had heard the Master firsthand, participated in amazing miracles, and served as the Lord’s treasurer.
 However, Judas stole from the offerings given to Christ’s work (John 12:5, 6) and begrudged the costly gift bestowed upon Him by a grateful and penitent heart.
 Judas, and a few others, did not approve of Mary’s tribute to the Savior because they felt the anointing of Jesus was a waste of offering money.
 They felt that this money could have been put to better use by being given to the poor (Mark 14:4, 5).
 Or, maybe, Judas wanted it for himself.

 In addition to providing for the Lord’s work (Mal.
 3:10), tithes and offerings have further spiritual significance to the loyal worshiper, such as exalting the Lord’s name (Mal.
 1:11), bringing the giver closer to Him (Mal.
 3:7, 8), honoring Him (Prov.
 3:9), and worshiping Him (Ps.
 66:13).
 As such, Mary’s reward (John 12:3–8) will not be taken away.
 For her, washing Jesus’ feet with a perfume worth more than three hundred days of work was too little.
 Kneeling and drying the Lord’s feet with her hair, Mary also gave herself as an offering.
 In this spirit, the reward of the faithful giver will never be taken away:

 “Those self-sacrificing, consecrated ones who render back to God the things that are His, as He requires of them, will be rewarded according to their works.
 Even though the means thus consecrated be misapplied, so that it does not accomplish the object which the donor had in view,—the glory of God and the salvation of souls,—those who made the sacrifice in sincerity of soul, with an eye single to the glory of God, will not lose their reward.”—Ellen G. White, Testimonies for the Church, vol. 2, p.
 519.

-5. Ananias and Sapphira serve as an example (Acts 5:1–11).
+5.)
+Ananias and Sapphira serve as an example (Acts 5:1–11).
 The book of Leviticus establishes that the money from the sale of property should be given as an offering to the storehouse in the sanctuary (Lev.
 27:8–33).
 The tithe also is included in the list of sacred things (Lev.
 27:31–33, Mal.
 3:10).
 However, Leviticus 27 points out that all which was to be consecrated to the Lord should first be appraised by the priest before being sold or redeemed, according to the law of redemption (Lev.
 27:8, 11–13, 25, 27, 31, 32).

-This appraisal by the priest may suggest the intention to prevent covet­ousness from arising because of the undervaluation of the item given or to be redeemed.
+This appraisal by the priest may suggest the intention to prevent covetousness from arising because of the undervaluation of the item given or to be redeemed.
 Or the priest’s appraisal could have been instituted to prevent the retention by the worshiper of part of the revenue.

 Because priests no longer oversaw the estimations of property to be sold or the disbursement afterward of the amount given as an offering, the determination of the price of the asset sold relied solely on the conscience of Ananias and Sapphira.
 But Ananias and Sapphira lied to keep for themselves a portion of what they promised.